berrythewa/clipman-daemon/internal/sync/README.md

 # Clipman Sync Package

-This package provides clipboard synchronization capabilities for Clipman, allowing content to be synced across multiple devices.
+This package provides clipboard synchronization capabilities for Clipman, allowing content to be synced across multiple devices using libp2p for peer-to-peer communication.

 ## Architecture

-The sync package follows a layered architecture with a plugin-based system for protocols and discovery mechanisms:
+The sync package follows a node-centric architecture leveraging libp2p for all networking capabilities:

 ```
                            ┌───────────────────┐